2giosangmitom/2giosangmitom/README.md

 I'm Vo Quang Chien, a university student from Vietnam 🇻🇳.

 I'm interested in full-stack web development and embedded systems.
-My career goal is to become a full-stack embedded programmer - someone who can work from low-level firmware up to full-featured web apps.
+My career goal is to become a full-stack embedded programmer.

 My primary languages are C, C++, Java, and TypeScript.